Parking Spots

 Choose how rows are grouped

-Car view groups activity by car.
-Use this when you want a simpler list of vehicles for the period.
+Row per car groups activity by vehicle.
+Use this when you want a shorter list of which cars were in the facility during the date range.

-If you are not sure which to use, start with Movement view.
+If you are not sure which to use, start with Row per movement.
 It gives the most detail.

 Read the main columns